 Saracens High School is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
-Our behaviour policy guides staff to teach self-discipline not blind compliance.
+Our Behaviour for Learning and Discipline Policy guides staff to teach self-discipline not blind compliance.
 It embeds a culture for learning that echoes our core values of Discipline, Hard Work, Honesty, and Humility, with a heavy emphasis on respectful behaviour, a partnership approach to managing poor conduct and dynamic interventions that support staff and learners creating the Saracens High School culture for learning.